-One of the departments Mike often delivered to was a mysterious department called "Systems", where (only) men wore suits and "programmed the computers".
+Mike often delivered material to a strange department called "Systems", where men working there wore suits and "programmed the computers".
 Incoming boxes were usually large and from IBM (an equally mysterious company back then).
 FEEC had a large controlled-environment computer room, which housed 2 enormous computers, machinery foreign to most of the 1400+ employees of the company.

 He delivered (boxes of large computer tapes, "IBM cards", printer paper and the like) there, as well.
 Soon Mike knew all the managers in both departments.

-This was great experience, of course, in an industry altogether unknown to Mike.
+This was great experience in an industry altogether unknown to Mike.
 After several weeks of this, his boss asked him to take the so-called "IBM Programmer's Test", which at the time was the standard benchmark for determining programming aptitude.
 Incredibly, Mike passed it (given that he had no background or interest in such things as logic and problem solving), and the department "promoted" him to Programmer.
-He started at $65/week, which in 1960 to him seemed a lot.
+He started at $65/week, which in 1960 seemed a lot.

 With one new system after another, with newer and faster computers being used, Mike and his fellow programmers helped FEEC grow.
 The company sold thousands of sets of encyclopedias each month, and most were paid for by small monthly installments that were mailed in and processed by many of the FEEC employees who worked there.
 It was a huge manual effort to receive/open/record these payments and much of this kind of work was planned for their computers.